devinkr/js-dom/readme.md

  # The DOM & jQuery

 ## Learning Objectives

 - Explain what the DOM is and how it is structured
-- Target DOM elements using jQuery selectors
+- Target DOM elements using JavaScript selectors
 - Create, read, update, and delete DOM elements
 - Change the attributes or content of a DOM element
-- Explain the benefits of jQuery
-- Explore jQuery methods for DOM manipulation and traversal
+- Explore JavaScript methods for DOM manipulation and traversal

 ## Framing (10 minutes / 0:10)

 In the Objects & Context lesson, you learned about objects as data structures and how we can use them to store data and methods.
 Today, we will learn about how JavaScript uses objects to represent what you see in the browser.

 The [Document Object Model](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction), commonly referred to as the "DOM", is a programming interface for HTML.
-When you load HTML into the browser, it gets converted into a dynamic object-based DOM structure.
+When you load HTML into the browser, it gets converted into a dynamic object-based structure.
 The [visual representation](https://css-tricks.com/dom/) of this is what you see when you open up Developer Tools in the browser.

 The DOM is available for us to manipulate as an object, and this object is structured and stored like an upside down tree, like this...